piyush-kurur/yesod-admin/README.txt

 Here are few things I would like of an admin site.

-  1. Easy and efficent creation of admin interfaces: The user should be able to easily create an admin site for the objects of interes.
-This will invariable require some template haskell.
+  1. Easy and efficient creation of admin interfaces: The user should be able to easily create an admin site for the objects of interest.
+This will invariably require some template haskell.

   2. Good haddock documentation: Always a work in progress